-As a pedagogical introduction to the restrained warping torsion, an open, thin-walled I-section beam is considered whose each end is butt-welded to a massive plate, see Fig. 1.20, that locally impede the warping deformation at the base of the de Saint Venant torsion theory.
+As a pedagogical introduction to the restrained warping torsion, an open, thin-walled I-section beam is considered where its ends are both butt-welded to massive plates, see Fig. 1.20, that locally impede the warping deformation at the base of the de Saint Venant torsion theory.